• HOME

 Hannah Meehan

-William Harvey Meehan, age one year and eleven months, was baptized.
+William Harvey Meehan, age one year and eleven months, was baptized in Overton NE, where there is also a house for sale overton ne.

 While going through old books, a small envelope fell out of one.
 When I opened the envelope, I knew it was something special.